Atul-Kaushall/Atul-Kaushall/README.md

 #### Scope of Work

 - Develop strong foundations in Data Structures & Algorithms
-- Build applications using Java and modern backend technologies
+- Build applications using Java and backend technologies
-- Study database systems, operating systems, computer networks, and software engineering
+- Study databases, operating systems, computer networks, and software engineering
 - Explore cloud computing and DevOps practices
 - Participate in technical projects and hackathons
 - Practice competitive programming and technical interview problems
 - Experiment with AI-powered applications and automation
-- Continuously improve GitHub, project, and engineering portfolio
+- Maintain and improve technical portfolio

 **Skills**